-I serve as Senior Bishop and CEO of EL Bethel Temple of Jesus International, a six church consortium of ministries aimed at meeting the total needs of the total man.
-Our vision statement is found at www.elbetheltemple.org/vision.php.
-My monthly visits to the six churches and calendar are recorded at www.elbetheltemple.org/news.php.
-I also assist in the development of two additional churches in the Central Florida area and other churches outside the Central Florida area.
+I serve as Senior Bishop and CEO of the Tribes of EL Bethel Temple of Jesus International, a six church consortium of ministries aimed at meeting the total needs of the total man.
+Our vision statement is found at www.elbetheltemple.org.
+My monthly visits to the six churches and calendar are recorded also at www.elbetheltemple.org.
+I also assist in the development of three additional churches in the Central Florida area and other churches outside the Central Florida area.

 I maintain an active travel schedule as the outreach burden to world communities expands.
 I have preached/taught in Jamaica, Barbados, the twin island countries of Trinidad and Tobago, and some states in the US.
 I have served in many cities in Florida as well.
 I plan annual trips to Cape Town, South Africa in an outreach teaching project to Portland High School in the Mitchell's Plain subdivision.
 A result of this outreach has been the founding of a not-for-profit trust, Volunteer Educational Support 4 Africa (www.ves4a.org).
 I am also involved in the semi-monthly prison ministry outreach to the Lake County Correctional Institution (LCCI) inmates.
 I have formerly served as volunteer chaplain to LCCI twice weekly.